bmorrow5/SPOS/README.md

 ## Data Service
 Controls access to the database and uses SQLAlchemy ORM to interact with the database.
-Has all functions for creating, reading, updating, or deleting (CRUD) in the data_service.py file.
-The models.py contains the object relational mapping from the database to pythong objects.
+The models.py contains the object relational mapping from the database to python objects.
+The data service python file has all functions for creating, reading, updating, or deleting (CRUD) in the data_service.py file.
+This ensures the frontend does not interact directly with the database, and that there is a data service layer of the business logic.

 ##  Email Service
 Controls the sending and receiving of emails.
-Would be switched with an email service in productions, but for now uses python and a gmail account, but could be substituted for anything
+Would be switched with an email service in productions, but for now uses python and a gmail account, but could be substituted for any email service.

 # Database
 ## Daily Data Collection
 The daily database updating DAG has not yet been implemented, and will be implemented to allow for daily updating of the influence of external factors on a negotiation.

-## References
+# References
 [1] Gwak, J. and Sim, K. M. (2011).
 “Bayesian learning based negotiation agents for supporting negotiation with incomplete information.”
 The International MultiConference of Engineerings and Computer